Sedation Dentistry FAQs Plano, TX

 What are Dr. Dean’s qualifications in sedation dentistry?

-Most dental insurance policies only cover a certain amount in treatment costs and the cost of the treatment plus sedation will most likely be over that amount.
+Sedation used in dentistry is often considered optional, a luxury, and not a medical necessity.
+Your provider will most likely not cover it.
+Ultimately, it will depend on your provider and plan.
+Most dental insurance policies only cover a certain amount in treatment costs, and the treatment plus sedation will most likely be over that amount.
 We will answer all your insurance and financial questions before your appointment.